 A spasm runs through his body, not because the idea has returned—he knew that would happen—but because it has changed into something much more real than before.

 He needs to sit down.
 As he finds a bench, he notices a girl, walking funny, wearing a dress that looks recently torn.

-As Raskolnikov stands near her, he realizes there's a dressed-up older man following her, and now looks like he's waiting for a chance to prey on her.
+As Raskolnikov stands near her, he realizes there's a dressed-up older man following her, and he now looks like he's waiting for a chance to prey on her.